Let’s talk about a messy yet detoxifying ingredient that we’ve all used at one point in our lives: activated charcoal!

 A black, finely ground powder without taste and smell, activated charcoal is a great addition to skincare products, toothpaste, facial masks, soaps, detox baths.
 What activated charcoal actually does is it links to itself the sebum, or the excess oils, heavy metals and toxins from the skin and the pores.
 This way it is actually a perfect detoxifier.
 A little messy, yes, but great.

-Okay, I have found o few of them, so have a look at the list and see if there’s something that you’d like to try.
+Okay, I have written and found a few of homemade charcoal masks (all are vegan charcoal mask recipes), so have a look at the list and see if there’s something that you’d like to try.

 This charcoal and rosewater face mask is of my own making.
 The ingredients are three and it takes no time to make it and no time to apply it.
 Let’s get to it:

 - 2 drops of grapeseed oil

 Mix all the ingredients in a ceramic bowl.
 Apply on your face with either a brush or your hands, if you like to get messy.
 I used my fingers, applied the mask and left it on for about 15 minutes, until it was dry.